Socioeconomic Status (SES) Funding – Student Address Collection

 The need for a Statutory Declaration (once the address submission is complete) ; and

-The addresses of all students for whom the school is eligible to receive Australian Government General Recurrent Grants funding, except full-time Distance Education students, must be included in the address collection.
+The addresses of all students for whom the school is eligible to receive Australian Government General Recurrent Grants funding, including full-time Distance Education students, must be included in the address collection.
 Full fee paying overseas students and pre-school students are not eligible for Australian Government funding and should not be included in this collection.
-It is recommended that schools enrolling overseas students visit the Schools Service Point website to determine whether the school is eligible to receive funding for these students.
+It is recommended that schools enrolling students from overseas visit the Schools Hub website to determine whether the school is eligible to receive funding for these students.

 Privacy Notice for Parents

-Under the provisions of the Privacy Act 1988 (Cth.), residential address information is classified as ‘personal information’ and, therefore, the parent / legal guardian of each student must be advised that their residential address will be provided to the Department of Education.
+Under the provisions of the Privacy Act 1988 (Cth), residential address information is classified as ‘personal information’ and, therefore, the parent / legal guardian of each student must be advised that their residential address will be provided to the Department of Education.
 In order to fulfil this requirement, schools will need to provide the parent / legal guardian of each student enrolled at the school with a copy of the Privacy Notice included in the document for download described above.
-This must be done before schools submit their addresses to the Department of Education.
+This must be done before schools submit their addresses to Aus DET.
+A template Data Collection Notice is available on the Aus DET website.

-The Privacy Notice advises the parent / legal guardian that their residential address will be forwarded to the Department of Education, the purpose for which it will be used and who will have access to the address data.
+The Privacy Notice advises the parent / legal guardian that their residential address will be forwarded to Aus DET, the purpose for which it will be used and who will have access to the address data.
 It also reassures the parent / legal guardian that their personal information will be handled strictly in accordance with the Privacy legislation.

 The need for a Statutory Declaration